giellalt/lang-sms/sms.md

 **{ʹØ}:ʹ as transfer from left of v:u and all instances of modifier letter prime** - used +Ind+Prs+Pl3, uʹvdded+V+Ind+Prs+Pl3: ouʹdde

-uʹvdded+V+Ind+Prs+Pl3: **give/antaa**
+IF you want RULES, use a specific contlex where a context can be given ;) uʹvdded+V+Ind+Prs+Pl3: **give/antaa**
 * *u^1VOWv{ʹØ}dd^VOWLower^PAL^YXX2VXX>e*
 * *o0uʹdd000>e*